 Your little Halloween party guests are sure to be entertained by this simple matching game.
 Print out our free illustrations (you'll want two of each pattern), attach to stiff 8x8-inch double-sided patterned paper, and laminate to make the game last for Halloweens to come.

-Paint three mini wooden pails (available at crafts store) with thinned white paint and let dry.
+Here's a kids Halloween party game modeled after a carnival favorite.
+Paint three mini wooden pails (available at crafts stores) with thinned white paint and let dry.
 Cut triangle-shape eyes from black electrical tape and adhere them to the pails.
 For the game, hide a piece of candy underneath one of the pails.
 Quickly slide all three of them around, then ask the kids to guess where the candy is hiding.
 Award points (and the candy, of course!) for a correct guess.

-Paint a bucket orange.
+Here's a fun Halloween party game: Paint a bucket orange.
 Adorn with a jack-o'-lantern face cut from black electrical tape.
 Let the kids try tossing a ball into the bucket.
-Award points and ring a bell (this one sports a ghostly face crafted from black electrical tape) for a successful try.
+Award points and ring a bell (this one also sports a ghostly face crafted from black electrical tape) for a successful try.